-The financial statements of CRH Finance (U.K.) plc (the "Company") for the year ended 31 December 2018 were authorised for issue by the board of directors on PApril 2019 and the balance sheet was signed on the board's behalf by Andrew Donnan.
+The financial statements of CRH Finance (U.K.) plc (the "Company") for the year ended 31 December 2019 were authorised for issue by the board of directors on 30 April 2020 and the balance sheet was signed on the board's behalf by Andrew Donnan.
 CRH Finance (U.K.) plc is incorporated and domiciled in England and Wales and operating under the Companies Act 2006.
-CRH Finance (U.K.) plc is a company limited by shares, whose registered office is Portland House, Bickenhill Lane, Birmingham, England, B37 7BQ.
+CRH Finance (U.K.) plc is a public company limited by shares, whose registered office is Portland House, Bickenhill Lane, Birmingham, England, B37 7BQ.